siomarapantarotto/software-development-risk-management/README.md

 ## Introduction

-Risk control is vital to project management.
+Risk control is vital to software development projects.

 A project can be defined as a work that seeks the creation of a product or the execution of a service.